 - Mona’s Bonyan Academy featuring Montessori style Arabic resources to help with reading as in the picture below!
 (Her website is in Arabic) – you can email her for more info and find her on Facebook too.

 - Gambian Mommy’s superb, colourful resources for letter connecting and so much more!

 What’s more is we even dedicated our Tuesday Teaching Tips video to reading in Arabic this week.
 For more on how to teach Arabic to your child at home!
 Watch below – Subscribe to my Youtube channel so you never miss a video!

 This post and video above was in collaboration with Yomna from @happyhomelearning – you can follow her on her instagram page!

-Don’t forget to subscribe to my newsletter to receive this week’s FREE Arabic teaching resources including a vocabulary list for each Arabic letter and Arabic letter writing sheets. 🙂
+You can download our FREE Arabic teaching resources below including a vocabulary list for each Arabic letter and Arabic letter writing sheets. 🙂

-DISCLAIMER: www.mamateachesme.com is a participant in the Amazon Services LLC Associates Program, and Souq.com (An Amzon Company in the Middle East) an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+DISCLAIMER: www.mamateachesme.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.